 How Can I Estimate the Right Coverage Amount for My Situation?

-Your estimation for the value of your homeowners insurance will be similar, except that it will also include the value of the home itself.
+Your estimation for the value of your homeowners insurance will be similar, except that it will also include dwelling coverage for the home itself and other structures on your property.

 In both cases, you must also decide your deductible, which is the amount you’ll pay out of your own pocket before your insurer kicks in.
-The higher your deductible, the lower your premiums.
-Bring all of this to the attention of your agent, and they’ll help you set a rate that will protect you but still be affordable.
+The higher your deductible, the lower your insurance premium.
+Bring all of this to the attention of your licensed insurance agent, and they’ll help you set a rate that will protect you but still be affordable.
+In the meantime read, What Is a Renters Insurance Deductible and How Does It Work?

 Is Homeowners or Renters Insurance Mandatory in Georgia?

-Yes and no. Neither is mandatory by law, but lenders will not let you buy a home without having a homeowners policy.
+Yes and no. Neither is mandatory by law, but mortgage lenders will not let you buy a home without having a homeowners insurance policy.

 Under normal circumstances, a lender will foreclose on your home if you fall behind or stop paying your mortgage.
 They foreclose so they can sell your house and make back the money they lost on your loan.
 But if the property is severely damaged or destroyed, such as by a fire, there’d be nothing for the finance company to take back.
 By forcing the homeowner to get coverage, the lender can get paid by the insurer after such a disaster.